detorr/love-gfw/README.md

 ## Characteristics of Patriotic Program in this tutorial
 Give up the blacklist scheme.
 The number of websites on the wall is increasing dramatically every day.
 Limited life can not be spent in endless manual blacklisting and restarting devices.

-Avenue to Jane, once and for all!
 + Establish a list of important websites in China and conduct DNS inquiries in China
 + Other websites query DNS from `shadowsocks'client to `shadowsocks' server
 + Domestic or Asian IP traffic flows through domestic channels
 + Other traffic is forwarded through `shadowsocks'server

 ## Knowledge is meaningless if it is not shared.
-What is a saint?
-A saint is a person who gets and pays in a balanced way.
-Heaven and earth gave birth to me, and I respect heaven and earth; my parents raised me, and I also adopt parents; to acquire knowledge on the Internet, we should also share knowledge on the Internet.
-So it took many days to search for information, write tutorials, debug firmware, and before I knew it, a day passed.
-It feels good to be free: `youtube', `hulu', `twitter', `facebook', `google'...

 This document does not cover the principles and basic configurations of `shadowsocks'.
 If you don't even grasp these basic knowledge, please turn left and take a detour.
 Learn these basic knowledge and then come back to this tutorial.